CSR/SustainabilityCSR ・ Sustainability

 Figure 1 Governance

-Under the Sustainability Committee, the Sustainability Project Team (hereafter "Sustainability PT") led by the Director of Administration, the TCFD Disclosure Project Team (hereafter "TCFD Disclosure PT") led by the President and CEO, and the Group Sustainability Liaison Meeting led by the Director of Administration have been established as subordinate organizations.
+Under the Sustainability Committee, the Sustainability Strategy Project Team (hereafter "Sustainability PT") led by the Director of Administration, the TCFD Disclosure Project Team (hereafter "TCFD Disclosure PT") led by the President and CEO, and the Group Sustainability Liaison Meeting led by the Deputy Director of Administration have been established as subordinate organizations.

-The TCFD Disclosure PT, with the ESG Promotion Office, the President's Office, and the Quality Control Department serving as its secretariat, is composed of the heads of the the Corrugated Container and Display Carton, the Housing, and the Transportation and Logistics businesses, and discusses risks and opportunities related to climate change, as well as various measures from the perspectives of different businesses.
+The TCFD Disclosure PT, with the ESG Promotion Office, the President's Office, and the Quality Assurance Department serving as its secretariat, is composed of the heads of the Corrugated Container and Display Carton, the Housing, and the Transportation and Logistics businesses, and discusses risks and opportunities related to climate change, as well as various measures from the perspectives of different businesses.

-The Group Sustainability Liaison Meeting, with the President's Office and the ESG Promotion Office serving as its secretariat, is composed of executives from the group core companies in the Housing and Transportation and Logistics businesses.
+The Group Sustainability Liaison Meeting, with the President's Office and the ESG Promotion Office serving as its secretariat, is composed of executives from the group core companies in the Housing, and the Transportation and Logistics businesses.
 It collaborates with each PT to discuss and align on sustainability issues and measures to climate change mitigation measures across the group.
 Additionally, it plays a role in providing instructions and advice to group companies.

 The Group Sustainability Liaison Meeting and each PT work in close cooperation with each other to make proposals to the Sustainability Committee, which then deliberates on those proposals.